Our research is editorially independent but we may earn a commission for purchases made through our links.

 Every year at Tumbleweed Park in the town of Chandler, thousands of people come out to see the amazing Ostrich Festival that has plenty of fun things to do for the whole family.
 Other than visiting with some of our feathered friends, there are also rides, local entertainment, shows, yummy food and beverages, and ostrich races to watch!

 The annual Polish Festival of Arizona is a great way to get in touch with European culture.
-This two-day event is held in the city of Phoenix and provides lots of entertainment, traditional Polish food, ethnic clothing, and beer of course.
-According to their website, their latest festival had over 97,000 potatoes used, 3,500 stuffed cabbages rolled, and almost 25,000 pints of beer drank!
+This two-day event is held in the city of Phoenix and provides lots of entertainment, traditional Polish food and clothing, and beer of course.
+This is a family-friendly festival with an area just for kids with face painting, cotton candy, and a bounce house.

 This annual book festival is one of the local events that Tucsonans are most proud of, as it is one of the biggest fairs of its kind in the country.
 The two-day event brings literary lovers to the University of Arizona grassy mall to peruse all the different literature, meet their favorite author, and promote reading within the community.
-Each year about 350 published authors show up to the festival, such as well renowned authors Stephen King and R.L.
-Stine, to discuss their latest works and give talks on various subjects.
+Each year hundreds of published authors show up to the festival to discuss their latest works and give talks on various subjects.

 Every October, Helldorado Days are held for three days in Tombstone to celebrate life in the southwest.
 This is also the anniversary month of the famous shootout at the O.K.
 Corral, but instead of combat, there are lots of live music bands, dancing, cowboy stories, and just some good old-fashioned fun in this dusty western town.
 Be sure to come back in May to take part in the Wyatt Earp Days celebration that has a chili cook-off, Wyatt Earp Look-Alike contest and even more rowdiness.

 The MovieMaker Magazine dubbed the Phoenix Film Festival as one of “The 25 Coolest Film Festivals”, so there’s no doubt that movie lovers always have a blast at this annual event which has been going on since 2000.
-Each year over 150 films are shown at the eight-day festival that brings in about 25,000 attendees, and there are even many awards that are given out to the winning producers from several categories.
+Each year over 300 films are shown at the eleven-day festival that brings in about 27,000 attendees, and there are even many awards that are given out to the winning producers from several categories.

 If there’s a comfort food that Arizonans hold dear to their hearts, it’s tacos.
-The annual taco festival in Phoenix usually takes place in the fall and hosts over 50 restaurants and food trucks that join forces to give the people what they want- delicious, $2 tacos.
-In addition to that, there are several different styles of live music played on location, a Lucha Libre wrestling match, and crazy food eating contests and challenges.
+The annual taco festival in Phoenix usually takes place in the fall and hosts over 50 restaurants and food trucks that join forces to give the people what they want- delicious, $3 tacos.
+In addition to that, there are several different styles of live music played on location, a tequila expo, a chihuahua beauty pageant, and crazy food eating contests and challenges.

 The Great Tucson Beer Festival is put on each fall as a huge fundraiser to benefit the Sun Sounds of Arizona, an organization dedicated to providing audio equipment for those who cannot read print due to disability.
 Over the years it has grown to be so big that a change of venue was in order, and beer lovers have a chance to sample many of the 200 different brews that are represented at the event.
 There’s always live music, face painting, and things to snack on in addition to the beer!